Hirochon/til/README.md

 > A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
 These are things that don't really warrant a full blog post.

+I began writing this TIL from February 2020.

 Thanks to [Mr,Josh Branchaud](https://github.com/jbranchaud/til) for creating the concept of TIL.

 ---